aceline0/ECS-171---Group-Project/README.md

 # Conclusion

 # Collaboration
-Firstly, a general collaboration statement: All individuals were active in the group discord, providing input when questions arose, discussing choices of models, meeting times, workload distribution, etc.
+Firstly, a general collaboration statement: All individuals were active in the group discord, providing input when questions arose, discussing choices of models, meeting times, workload distribution, etc. No roles were assigned in the beginning of the project, however, each collaboration statement should serve as a pointer to each person's main focus.

+* **Kevin Rasmusson (Writing, code contribution to KNN)**\
+Writeup: Wrote introduction, discussion (not the part on naive bayes), conclusion, reformulations and contributions to the methods section, first model spell check.
+Added images, separated method/result/discussion for every subsection (preprocessing, exploration, models 1-3).
+Did the first draft of the KNN model (only training) and added comments to the code.

 # References
 * https://stackoverflow.com/questions/55104819/display-count-on-top-of-seaborn-barplot